-25.7.1.3 "Job fairs" and targeted training for equity-group members interested in becoming stewards
+25.7.1.3 "Job fairs" and targeted training for equity-group members interested in becoming stewards.

-25.7.1.4 Creation of an equitysteward support network for those who wish to shadow, consult with, or be mentored by other stewards may include fast-tracking women through Leadership Development Course training and providing access to mentors.
+25.7.1.4 Creation of an equity-steward support network for those who wish to shadow, consult with, or be mentored by other stewards.